How does a flash glucose monitor and CGM work?

 If you get a Freestyle Libre or a CGM on the NHS, you should also get the other things you need like sensors and replacement parts.

-It’s also worth knowing that sensors only work for individual products, so sensors for a Freestyle Libre won’t work for a Freestyle Libre 2 or a CGM.
+It’s also worth knowing that sensors only work for individual products, so sensors for a Freestyle Libre won’t work for a Freestyle Libre 2 or another CGM.

 “Using a Freestyle Libre helps me prevent hypos and it’s much more sociable because when I'm out, I don’t have to find somewhere convenient and clean to do a finger prick check.
 I’m lucky I can afford to self-fund.”